firefighterduck/alice_rs/README.md

 ```bash
 alice_rs "And[Neq(x,y)]|SepConj[x->y,y->Nil] |- True|SepConj[ls(x, Nil)]"
 ```
+For those unexperienced in this kind of separation logic, here is a short introduction to the semantics:<br />
+An entailment describes that for all states (a formal description of a stack and heap architecture) for which the left formula holds the right formula should hold as well.
+A formula consists of statements about a state.
+These statements are organized in two parts: first the pure logic (reasons about equality) and the spatial logic (reasons about the heap structure).<br />
+For more information please have a look at the theoretical background mentioned above ([this](http://www0.cs.ucl.ac.uk/staff/p.ohearn/papers/unroll_collapse_withproofs.pdf) and [this](https://www21.in.tum.de/teaching/sar/SS20/8.pdf)).

-The grammar for these strings is based on standard separation logic formulæ (definitions in order of priority):
+The grammar for the entailment strings is based on standard separation logic formulæ (definitions in order of priority):

 Nonterminal | | Definition
 ------- | ---- | --------